 - The international goals: IPC is unique.
-It defines learning objectives that help children make connections between the lessons learned in the classroom and the relationship with other countries.
+It defines learning objectives that help children make connections between the lessons learned in the classroom and the relationship with other countries and cultures.
 There is also an international holiday we focus on every year.
-We celebrate as a school this holiday, for example, Chinese New Year and Saint Patrick's Day.
+The IKC celebrates a holiday, for example, Chinese New Year or Saint Patrick's Day.

-The above objects and the associated activities will also

-meet the core objectives of active citizenship education.
+The above objects and the associated activities will also meet the core objectives of active citizenship education.
 Active citizenship is a central thread that runs through our curriculum.
 This is done by offering knowledge about the democratic rule of law and political decision-making in the IPC themes.
-We offer knowledge that is necessary for active participation in society.
+We think it is important to offer this knowledge because we want to teach the children how to actively participate in society.